neiljeffries/dsi-service/README.md

 pip install pystray pillow
 ```

-## Use PyInstaller to compile the exe file for Windows
+---

+## Compile with PyInstaller

 1. Open PowerShell or a CMD.

-2. Navigate to this project directory, make sure you are in the same directory containing DSI-service.py & config.json files.
+2. Navigate to the root project directory for dsi-service.
+Make sure you are in the same directory containing DSI-service.py & config.json files.

-3. Run one of the following commands.
-There are 2 examples below: the first is for a folder build.
-The second is for a stand alone build.
+3. Run one of the two example commands below.
+Example1 is for a folder build, Example2 is for a stand alone build.

 #### Example 1

 **Create a folder with all files**

-- The ';config.json file is externally configurable with the folder build.
-(Recommended)**
+Note: The config.json file is externally configurable with this folder build.

 ```cmd
 pyinstaller --add-data "config.json;." --noconsole DSI-service.py